mkopylec/charon-spring-boot-starter/README.md

 ```

 Charon collects metrics per mapping.
-To report collected metrics a `com.codahale.metrics.Reporter` is needed.
+To report collected metrics a reporter is needed.
 Charon includes two metrics reporters but they are disabled by default.
 To enable a reporter that logs collected metrics set an appropriate configuration property: